US Response to the Virus Is Met With Incredulity Abroad

 France and Germany are now imposing tests on arrival for travelers from “at risk” countries, the U.S. included.

-“I am very well aware that this impinges on individual freedoms, but I believe that this is a justifiable intervention,” German Health Minister Jens Spahn said in announcing the tests last week.
+“I am very well aware that this impinges on individual freedoms, but I believe that this is a justifiable intervention,” German Health Minister Jens Spahn said last week.

 Mistakes were made in Europe, too, from delayed lockdowns to insufficient protections for nursing home elderly and critical shortages of tests and protective equipment for medical personnel.

-In the U.S., new cases run at about 54,000 a day — an immensely higher number even when taking into account its larger population.
+In the U.S., new cases are running at about 54,000 a day — an immensely high number even when taking into account the country's larger population.
 And while that’s down from a peak of well over 70,000 last month, cases are rising in nearly 20 states, and deaths are climbing in most.

 In contrast, at least for now Europe appears to have the virus somewhat under control.